abessiari/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 # GO FASTAPI Production Deployment

 This repository enables the deployment of the go-fastapi stack to AWS.

-## Requirements
+All the provisioning artifacts are under the provision directory.

+## Requirements.
+You can use Docker Based Development Environment Described Below.
 - Terraform.
 Tested using v1.1.4
 - Ansible.
 Tested using version 2.10.7
+- go-deploy (pip install go-deploy==0.4.1 # requires python >=3.8)

 ## Important ansible files:
     - vars.yaml